kailash-manasarovar/statement/docs/timeline/2023/august.md

 - They must be so organized and advanced at their sedating-women-and-children, and manipulated-and-fake-sexual-relationship spy-cam games, they sell subscriptions for live-action activity like this.
 - I did see [Rocio Vidal](../2024/september.md#rocio-vidal) in Cauterets the following year, after all.
 - I imagine Rocio was someone thousands of Spanish porn-addicts requested to see naked.
 - That's how it works, isn't it?
-They figure out how much money they'll make from the interest, and if it makes financial sense, they move in for the kill, very literally.
+They figure out how much money they'll make from the rabid interest, and if it makes financial sense they move in for the kill, very literally.
 - The Spanish government know that Rocio was hacked by these people.
 She'd obviously complained about hacking to the police before the gangs really moved in on her.
 - Spain doesn't care about the safety of its women and children and babies.
 Everyone knows this.
 - Anyway.